 Case Study 2: Translation Service Manipulation

-An attacker targets a news website that utilizes an LLM for real-time translation.
+An attacker targets a news website that uses LLM for real-time translation.
 They inject a manipulative prompt that alters the original article's meaning to spread misinformation or propaganda.
 The translated version presents a distorted narrative, potentially influencing readers.

 This scenario exploits the LLM's dependence on context and prompts.
 The attacker injects a prompt subtly altering the translation instructions, pushing the LLM to generate biased or false content.